andreibesleaga/nestjs-mstv/README.md

 # NestJS Microservice Template Variant

 A NestJS microservice template variant implementing basic DDD, clean architecture principles with comprehensive features and microservices common design patterns for versatility and performance.
+You can view the [ARCHITECTURE.md](ARCHITECTURE.md) file for more details.

 ## ⚡ **Feature Flags & Performance**